Waqf: Characteristics of a waqf

+Waqfiyya (endowment document)

+Each waqf is supposed to be recorded in an endowment deed, called a waqfiyya.
+Waqfiyyas follow "Islamic legal and fiscal-geographical conventions."
+They include the names of the property, the endowed fraction (in 24–qarats), and additional descriptions, most often delimitation of their boundary.

 Women's contribution to the waqf system

-A widely unknown fact about the demographic of founders of Ottoman waqfs is that many of them were women; with the existence of their establishments having a crucial impact on their communities’ economic life.
-Out of 30,000 waqf certificates documented by the GDPFA (General Directorate of Pious Foundation in Ankara), over 2,300 of them were registered to institutions that belonged to women.
-And of the 491 public fountains in Istanbul that were constructed during the Ottoman period and survived until the 1930s, nearly 30% of them were registered under waqfs that belonged to women.
+Some of the founders of Ottoman awqāf were women, whose establishments had a crucial impact on the economic life of their communities.
+Out of 30,000 waqf certificates documented by the Directorate General of Foundations, over 2300 of them were registered to institutions that belonged to women.
+Of the 491 public fountains in Istanbul that were constructed during the Ottoman period and survived until the 1930s, nearly 30% of them were registered under awqāf that belonged to women.